 Compared to black tea, green tea yields a more delicate, fragrant, and slightly astringent flavor with grassy undertones.

 Green tea leaves aren't oxidized, so they still retain a green hue.
 Therefore, green tea is often light green, dark green, or pale yellow.
-Its caffeine content is moderate, at around 15 to 30 milligrams per eight-ounce cup.
+Its caffeine dose is moderate, at around 15 to 30 milligrams per eight-ounce cup.

 Pu'erh tea is left to mature for a long period of time, so it tastes deep and somewhat woodsy and has a reddish-brown color.
 It can be an acquired taste that takes some time to get used to.
 An eight-ounce cup of pu'erh tea has about 30 to 50 milligrams of caffeine.